 The surname Jaffe was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from ancient times.

-Important Dates for the Jaffe family
+Early History of the Jaffe family

 This web page shows only a small excerpt of our Jaffe research.
 Another 69 words (5 lines of text) covering the years 1172 and 1270 are included under the topic Early Jaffe History in all our PDF Extended History products and printed products wherever possible.

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Jaffe that are preserved in archival documents are Gaffney, Gafney, Gaffeney, Gaffeny, Gafferny, Gaffin, Gaffnay, Gaffny, Caulfields, Keveneys and many more.

 Early Notables of the Jaffe family (pre 1700)